 Reactive adhesives rely on chemical interactions to bond materials to one another:

 - Natural adhesives: These are made of animal gelatin or material derived from vegetables.
-They are classified as basic glues.
+If you are wondering if glue is categorized as a hazardous material, they are classified as basic glues.

 - One-part and multi-part adhesives: This category of adhesive creates bonds through chemical reactions that can occur within a single adhesive or when two or more adhesives are mixed together.